If you’re looking for the best web conferencing tools for your membership site, you’ve come to the right place.

 Zoom is a web-based video conferencing tool that has desktop clients and local apps to ensure your members can attend your online meetings regardless of their technical set up.

-In addition to the support for running online meetings, where everyone can provide input, Zoom is also a popular webinar tool.
-Therefore, if you’d like your conference call sessions to be more presentation-focused, rather than discussion-based, Zoom has lots of useful webinar features.
+Zoom is also a popular webinar tool.
+Therefore, for those who'd like their conference call sessions to be more presentation-focused, rather than discussion-based, Zoom has lots of useful webinar features.

 Like a few of the other popular web conferencing tools for your membership site, the limited free plan allows you to start running online meetings, regardless of your budget.